scrapcomputing/ThrottleBlaster/README.md

 # ThrottleBlaster

-A Pi Pico-based solution that reduces the effective frequency of fast CPUs by pulling down the STPCLK# pin at a specified frequency and duty-cycle.
+A Pi Pico-based Turbo circuit with a MHz display that reduces the effective frequency of fast CPUs by pulling down the STPCLK# pin at a specified frequency and duty-cycle.

 This allows you to play speed-sensitive games, like Digger on a 1200MHz Athlon!

+Since rev.0.8e we also support the Pico 2!

 <img src='img/ThrottleBlaster_pcb.jpg' height=200 width=auto>